Wisconsin Supreme Court action on ballots raises questions

 Q: WHAT ABOUT KANYE WEST?

 A: The rapper is also trying to get on the ballot in Wisconsin and has filed a separate lawsuit.
-That case is pending before a judge in Brown County Circuit Court, who said he would issue a decision by Monday.
+A judge in Brown County Circuit Court ruled late Friday that West was properly kept off the ballot by the elections commission.

-No matter what the judge decides in that case, it’s almost certain to be appealed quickly to the state Supreme Court.
-The court will then decide whether either, or both, West and Hawkins should be added to the ballot.
+That ruling will most likely be appealed to the state Supreme Court, which would decide whether either, or both, West and Hawkins should be added to the ballot.

 West was kept off by the elections commission on a bipartisan 5-1 vote.
 They determined that West’s campaign team did not submit its nominating papers until moments after the 5 p.m. deadline.